How Many Months Is 5 Years

 Q: Are there any online calculators to help with these calculations?

 A: While dedicated calculators for precisely calculating months across multiple years accounting for leap years might not be readily available, general date calculators can help you find the number of days between two dates, which can then be used to calculate the number of months.
-However, the basic calculation of 12 months per year is usually sufficient.
+That said, the basic calculation of 12 months per year is usually sufficient.

 Q: What about fractional years?
 How do we calculate months in 2.5 years?